 Prepare an ID Copy and a Blind Copy as follows:

-1. ID Copy: Include ID information on all pages of the ID copy.
+- ID Copy: Include ID information on all pages of the ID copy.
 List the month and name of the contest in the upper left side of each page of the entry.
-Place the poet's ID information in the upper right side of each page of the entry: name and address for all entries, and include the email address for emailed entries.
-For mailed copies, an address label/sticker is acceptable.
+Place the poet's ID information in the upper right side of each page of the entry: include name and address for all entries (for mailed entries, an address label/sticker is acceptable.)
+For email entries, also include your email address.

 MAILED ENTRIES